MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 and [PowerShell Remoting](https://learn.microsoft.com/en-us/powershell/scripting/learn/ps101/08-powershell-remoting),
 but also by source-initiated [Windows Event Collector](https://learn.microsoft.com/en-us/windows/win32/wec/windows-event-collector) subscriptions.
-As a best-practice, domain controllers should not be used as event forwarding targets, especially not by workstations.
+As a best practice, domain controllers should not be used as event forwarding targets, especially not by workstations.
-AD domains, where this recommendation is not followed, must first be reconfigured, before the strict firewall rules are applied to domain controllers.
+AD domains, where this recommendation is not followed, must first be reconfigured before the strict firewall rules are applied to domain controllers.

 Another example would be **[Active Directory Web Services (ADWS)](#active-directory-web-services-tcp-in)**.
 It is rare, but not unimaginable, to see legitimate PowerShell scripts with the `Get-ADUser` cmdlet running on client machines.
 Such scripts would stop working if ADWS is simply blocked on domain controllers.
-On the other hand, it is relatively easy to rewrite these scipts to use the built-in [DirectorySearcher](https://learn.microsoft.com/en-us/dotnet/api/system.directoryservices.directorysearcher) class, which relies on the [LDAP](#active-directory-domain-controller---ldap-udp-in) protocol instead of ADWS.
+On the other hand, it is relatively easy to rewrite these scripts to use the built-in [DirectorySearcher](https://learn.microsoft.com/en-us/dotnet/api/system.directoryservices.directorysearcher) class, which relies on the [LDAP](#active-directory-domain-controller---ldap-udp-in) protocol instead of ADWS.
 The added value would be the removal of the [ActiveDirectory](https://learn.microsoft.com/en-us/powershell/module/activedirectory/)